Analyzing the Fundamental Data for Juniper Networks, Inc. (JNPR)

-It is interesting to note that Juniper Networks, Inc. (NYSE:JNPR) is active and made a solid movement in the last trading day.
-Now trading with a market value of 8.18B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
+Juniper Networks, Inc. (NYSE:JNPR) seems to be forming a pattern of major movements, providing only some crumbs of outlook for market participants trying to figure out its next move.
+Now trading with a market value of 8.15B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
 In light of the many issues surrounding this company, we thought it was a good time to take a close look at the numbers in order to form a realistic perspective on the fundamental picture for this stock.Juniper Networks, Inc. (NYSE:JNPR) Fundamentals That Matter

 It’s generally a good idea to start with the most fundamental piece of the picture: the balance sheet.
 The balance sheet health of any company plays a key role in its ability to meet its obligations and maintain the faith of its investment base.
 For JNPR, the company currently has 1.2 billion of cash on the books, which is offset by 176.9 million in current liabilities.
 The trend over time is important to note.
 In this case, the company’s debt has been falling.
 The company also has 0 in total assets, balanced by 0 in total liabilities, which should give you a sense of the viability of the company under any number of imagined business contexts.